 An explosion box is a paper box that “explodes” open when you lift its lid.
 What that really means is when you open it up, the sides fall down, usually revealing little notes, photos, or sentiments.
 I’ve had a number of you ask me to do a tutorial on explosion boxes because they seem complicated, but — good news! — they are actually quite easy.
-Explosion boxes come in many different shapes and sizes, and I’m sharing a basic explosion box card tutorial and template that you can use to make many different types and styles.
+Explosion boxes come in many different shapes, sizes, and styles.
+I have another great themed explosion box to check out, too, depending on what you want to make!
+Today, I’m sharing a basic explosion box card tutorial and template that you can use to make many different types and styles.

 In fact, to make my explosion box as useful as possible to you, I’ve created what I’m calling the Endless Explosion Box.
 So the idea is that when you lift the lid, you find another box, and another box, and another box, and so on.
 My design has 12 boxes in all.
 So you can make them all and stack them together, or just pick and choose the sizes you want.